notjishy/CustomNewTab/README.md

 <img src="https://jishy.is-inside.me/ZrXY2vX5.jpg" width=70%>

 ## Tested Browsers
-This extension should work in any web browser than is forked from Google's Chromium project.
+This extension should work in any web browser that is forked from Google's Chromium project.
 The browsers I have tested and have confirmed the extension to function properly on listed below.

 - Google Chrome
 - Un-Googled Chromium